bsmi021/mcp-server-hub-server/README.md

 ﻿# MCP Server Hub / Gateway

-**Purpose:** This project provides a central gateway to manage multiple MCP (Model Context Protocol) servers, preventing the need to configure and run duplicate server processes for each LLM client (like Cline, Cursor, etc.).
-Connect your LLM client to the single `gateway-client` endpoint provided by this project to access tools from all your managed MCP servers through one interface.
+**Purpose:** This project provides a central gateway to manage multiple MCP (Model Context Protocol) servers and expose hub-native tools, preventing the need to configure and run duplicate server processes for each LLM client (like Cline, Cursor, etc.).
+It supports **dynamic configuration reloading**, allowing managed servers and hub tools/services to be updated without restarting the main gateway server.
+Connect your LLM client to the single `gateway-client` endpoint provided by this project to access tools from all your managed MCP servers and the hub itself through one interface.

 ## Architecture